 I’m not very accurate with weighing my food and while I’m very happy with my results and progress so far, sometimes I think it’s a little crazy to be weighing out of healthy foods like vegetables.
-It’s like the whole food-loving vegan hippy in me is fighting with the CrossFitter who wants all the gains.
+It’s like the whole food-loving, plant-based hippy in me is fighting with the CrossFitter who wants all the gains.
 And I miss dates and bananas…hahaha.

 That being said, what I’ve learned about portion sizes and what I need to eat to optimize athletic performance has been invaluable.
 Training has been going amazing too.
 I feel faster, stronger, lighter and just all-around fantastic gym, a much bigger benefit than any change I’ve seen in my body.

 I’m going to stick to it for now.
 I have 4 more weeks to go with my nutrition coach then I’ll determine what the plan is after that.
 I’ve lost about 6 lbs in 8 weeks without too much trouble but I’m starting to lose focus with measuring and entering my food into MFP day in and day out.

 I don’t know…hahah…I’m so back and forth with my feelings on this right now.
 I want to keep going but I also want to eat all the fruit and veggies without putting them on a scale first.